This topic discusses the ways you can:

 Complete the tasks discussed in Prerequisites.

-See the Upgrade Compatibility Tool ALPHA page for more information about the new Magento command line tool that helps you update your Magento software.
+See the Upgrade Compatibility Tool page for more information about the new Magento command line tool that helps you update your Magento software.